Last updated : November 4, 2024

 Tennessee

-Neither recreational nor medicinal marijuana use is legal in Tennessee.
-However, the state has approved the use of CBD products containing less than 0.9% THC.
+Recreational marijuana use isn’t legal in Tennessee.
+However, the state has approved limited medical use of the drug.

 Tennessee drug testing »